xxc3nsoredxx/sedutil/README.md

 ## Testing

 This version has only been verified to boot on a HP x360 Envy AMD 3700u with a Samsung EVO 970 Plus 2TB NVMe drive.
-My testing has also focused only on the 64 bit UEFI images.
+Testing has also focused only on the 64 bit UEFI images.
 While the other variants might work, you should exercise caution, and if possible, test the release on a computer with data that is expendable.

 Follow the instructions here:
 https://github.com/Drive-Trust-Alliance/sedutil/wiki/Encrypting-your-drive